 How do lexical antonyms differ from synonyms?

-This is the second and final lesson about Antonyms and Synonyms.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Antonyms and Synonyms.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Understand the basic concept of antonyms in English

 – Discuss the key differences between antonyms and synonyms (Lesson 1 review)

 – Explore the four types of antonym and how to best select synonyms for academic assignments

 In the second and final chapter of this short reader, we turn our attention from words which have similar meanings (synonyms) to those which have opposite meanings (antonyms).
 While a mastery of antonymy isn’t quite as important for academic writing as one of synonymy, a knowledge of the four types of antonym and how to select one antonym from another is still important for those wishing to achieve advanced English proficiency.c

 How are antonyms and synonyms different?

 Like synonyms, antonyms express close meaning relations between words.
 Where synonyms are words or phrases which have very similar meanings, however, antonyms are expression pairs which have meanings in opposition, such as ‘small/big’.
 This opposition, however, is usually only on one aspect of the semantic feature of a word, such as how ‘small/big’ share three out of the four such features below:

 - relating to size ✔

 The only semantic feature that these two words differ on (and therefore what makes them antonyms) is that the word ‘big’ expresses something maximal and ‘small’ something minimal.
 If this fourth feature were in fact the same, these words would instead be considered as being synonyms.